Advertisement

 • 1670.
 At Cologne Cathedral, the choirmaster makes sugar sticks to give to the young singers in the choir, to keep them occupied during the Living Crèche ceremony: the first candy canes.

 • 1673.
-The White Horse Tavern in Rhode Island was built.
+The White Horse Tavern in Rhode Island is built.
 It is the oldest operating tavern in the United States.

 • 1674.
-Jethro Tull was born.
-He was an English agriculturalist and inventor whose ideas were instrumental in the development of modern English agriculture.
-One of his inventions was a horse drawn seed planting drill that sowed 3 even rows of seeds at once (1701).
+Jethro Tull is born and becomes an English agriculturalist and inventor whose ideas are instrumental in the development of modern English agriculture.
+One of his inventions is a horse-drawn seed planting drill (1701) that sows three even rows of seeds at once.

 • 1676.
-The Compagnie de Limonadiers was formed in Paris.
-The vendors sold lemonade from tanks they carried on their backs.
-The first soft drinks.
+The Compagnie de Limonadiers is formed in Paris.
+The vendors sell lemonade from tanks they carried on their backs: the first soft drinks.

 • 1690.
-The first shipment of bananas arrived in the colonies at Salem, Massachusetts.
+The first shipment of bananas arrives in the colonies at Salem, Massachusetts.

 • 1716.
-James Lind was born.
-Lind was a Scottish physician who recommended that fresh citrus fruit and lemon juice be included in the seamen’s diet to eliminate scurvy.
+James Lind is born, a Scottish physician who recommended that fresh citrus fruit and lemon juice be included in the seamen’s diet to eliminate scurvy.
 The Dutch had been doing this for almost two hundred years.

 • 1720.
 Invention of meringue is attributed to a Swiss pastry chef named Gasparini.